-Survived as the only representative of wheat bread, which used to be typical for the surroundings of Kraków.
-It stopped being baked outside Liszki already towards the end of the 18th century.
-Today kukiełka lisiecka is spindle-shaped, overgrown, air-filled inside, and has a matte crust.
-For many it constitutes a necessary companion to lisiecka sausage.
-However, connoisseurs claim that that true harmony of taste can only be achieved when eating fresh kukiełka with butter alone.
+Kukiełka has survived as the only representative of the wheat bread that once was typical of the Kraków area.
+Its baking outside Liszki had already disappeared by the end of the 18th century.
+Today, kukiełka lisiecka is spindle-shaped, with matt or shiny, slightly crispy crust and airy over-proofed dough.
+It may have charcoal residue on its underside, characteristic of products baked in a wood-fired oven.
+For many, it is a necessary accompaniment to Lisiecka sausage.
+However, connoisseurs believe that harmony of taste is achieved by eating a fresh kukiełka with butter alone.

-Completely different from kukiełka lisiecka, it was reborn as a regional culinary attraction of the Podegrodzie area, where since the middle of the 20th century it acted as ritual bread.
-Kukiełka – a large, sweet, golden brown plait baking made with white flour – was given to a child by its godparents as a symbol of happiness and prosperity for the entire life.
-Although the recipe for kukiełka is passed from one generation to another, only the most respected local housewives are skilled enough to bake it.
+Kukiełka podegrodzka is completely different from the kukiełka lisiecka.
+It was reborn as a regional culinary attraction in the Podegrodzie area, where it existed as a ceremonial bread until the mid-20th century.
+It was inextricably linked to one of the more interesting and original Lachian customs called ‘wiązowiny’.
+Kukiełka – a large, sweet white flour bread formed into a blushing braid – was given to a child by its godparents as a symbol of happiness and abundance in life.
+Even though the recipe for Kukiełka is passed down from generation to generation, the ability to bake it is a rare and respected talent among local housewives.